oli-roboter/tests-and-exercises/README.md

 GENERAL

+- npm install to install all dependencies and npm start to run the app on localhost:300

 - Took much longer than expected to do the exercise due to unfamiliarity with visualisation and material UI libraries.

 - Styles are a bit messy as I wanted just wanted a quick fix, rather than a structured CSS architecture